magmarnowak/Google-Python-Course/README.md

-# Google-Python-Course
+# Google-Python-Class
-This repository includes my solutions to the exercises from the Google Python Course (https://developers.google.com/edu/python/)
+This repository includes my solutions to the exercises from Google's Python Class (https://developers.google.com/edu/python/)